-Results of both the qualitative (site reconnaissance and FGD) and quantitative (tree inventory census of the City Environment and Natural Resources Office (CENRO)) vegetation analyses revealed that there were no important species identified in the proposed project site.
+- 146 Results of both the qualitative (site reconnaissance and FGD) and quantitative (tree inventory census of the City Environment and Natural Resources Office (CENRO)) vegetation analyses revealed that there were no important species identified in the proposed project site. - 147 Species and total number of trees were based from the tree inventory census.
+(See: Table 2-7).
+There were no important local species found in the project site.